nhejazi/txshift/README.md

     component of this parameter based on using the [highly adaptive lasso](https://github.com/tlverse/hal9001) in combination with a
     pooled hazard regression.
-This package implements the methodology proposed in Dı́az and van der Laan (2011).
+This package implements the methodology proposed in Díaz and van der Laan (2011).

 -----